limitd/limitd/README.md

 You can find all configuration options [below](#server_options).

-> **Note**: For production you would create a daemon (upstart, systemd, initd, etc.) that runs the aforementiond command.
+> **Note**: For production you would create a daemon (upstart, systemd, initd, etc.) that runs the aforementioned command.

 ## Motivation

-While there are many solutions that relies on a central database like redis, these solutions tipically put all the configuration, limits and logic on the application side.
+While there are many solutions that relies on a central database like redis, these solutions typically put all the configuration, limits and logic on the application side.

 ## Core concepts